subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 $$ E_W(x;z,u). $$

-Unlike predictive coding, which receives the current sensory observations directly, the prediction module learns by comparing its predicted latent state with the latent state inferred after the next sensory observation arrives.
+Unlike predictive coding, which receives current sensory observations directly, the prediction module learns by comparing its predicted latent state with the latent state inferred after the next sensory observation becomes available.

 Suppose that after predicting $x_{n+1}$, the inference module computes the corrected latent state $z_{n+1}$.
-The pair
+The tuple

-$$ (z_n,u_{n+1},z_{n+1}) $$
+$$ (z_n,u_{n+1},x_{n+1},z_{n+1}) $$

-then provides a supervised training example describing the true temporal dynamics of the latent space.
+then provides a supervised training example describing the true temporal evolution of the latent space.

 The parameters $W$ are learned by maximizing the conditional log-likelihood

 $$ L(W)=E_{p(x|z,u)}[\log p_W(x|z,u)]. $$

-Using the Boltzmann representation, the resulting gradient becomes
+Using the Boltzmann representation, the corresponding gradient becomes

 $$ \nabla_WL(W)=-E_{\text{data}}[\nabla_WE_W]+E_{\text{model}}[\nabla_WE_W]. $$

-The first expectation is evaluated using latent-state transitions inferred from sensory experience, while the second is evaluated using samples generated by the prediction model itself.
-Consequently, the prediction module continuously compares its own imagined futures with the futures subsequently observed, gradually refining its energy landscape through experience.
+The first expectation is evaluated using latent-state transitions inferred from subsequent sensory experience, while the second is evaluated using samples generated by the prediction model itself.
+The prediction module therefore learns by continually comparing its own imagined futures with the futures subsequently experienced, gradually refining its energy landscape over time.

-This learning rule is directly analogous to the learning rules used for classical Boltzmann machines.
-If the microscopic neural interactions were explicitly known, Hebbian learning would emerge as a special case.
-Since the brain's connectome is unknown, however, the energy function is instead approximated using a neural network function approximator, while modern diffusion-learning algorithms such as Diffusion Recovery Likelihood (DRL) provide efficient procedures for estimating its parameters.
+This learning rule is directly analogous to that used in classical Boltzmann machines.
+If the underlying neuronal interactions were explicitly known, Hebbian learning would emerge as a special case.
+Since the brain's connectome is unknown, however, the energy function is instead approximated by a neural network function approximator, while modern diffusion-learning algorithms such as Diffusion Recovery Likelihood (DRL) provide efficient procedures for estimating its parameters.

+Viewed in this way, the diffusion prediction module occupies the same role within LEPP that predictive coding occupies for inference.
+Both replace detailed neuronal mechanisms with effective energy-minimization dynamics, differing only in the computational problem they solve.
+Together they provide a unified energy-based realization of predictive processing.

 ## Biological Interpretation of LEPP

 An important question is whether the computations required by the LEPP architecture admit biologically plausible implementations.
-The answer depends on the level of description at which the model is interpreted.
+The answer depends critically on the level of scientific description at which the model is interpreted.
 LEPP is not intended as a literal reconstruction of the brain's neuronal circuitry.
-Rather, it should be viewed as an effective computational model of the dynamical processes underlying perception.
+Rather, it should be viewed as an **effective computational theory** of the dynamical processes underlying perception.

+Within the hierarchy of effective theories developed in this paper, LEPP occupies the first level above mechanistic descriptions of the brain.
+Rather than modeling neurons, synapses, or cortical microcircuits directly, it models the evolution of **latent cognitive states** through learned energy landscapes.
+The microscopic biological implementation remains implicit, while the latent cognitive dynamics are represented explicitly.

 The LEPP architecture consists of two principal computational components: the latent-state inference module and the temporal prediction module.
-Both are formulated as energy-minimization processes, but they operate on different aspects of the perceptual computation.
+Both are formulated as stochastic energy-minimization processes, but they solve complementary computational problems.
+Predictive coding infers the organism's current latent state, while the diffusion-based prediction module estimates how that latent state is expected to evolve over time.

 ### Biological Plausibility of Predictive Coding